 In the Cape Winelands, splendid mountains form a dramatic backdrop to lush vineyards and gabled Cape Dutch homesteads steeped in history.
 The Cape Winelands is filled with fertile valleys planted with vines stretching across rolling fields, where farmers enjoy perfect conditions for creating some of the best wines in the world.
 The region is a wonderful combination of quaint towns, beautiful scenery and wine estates producing delicious wines and brandies.

 Visit many wine farms for a wine tasting and cellar tour or stroll down a beautifully restored street in one of the historic town centres and visit the museums and monuments that pay homage to the proud history of the original Dutch, French and German settlers.

 South Africa’s Cape Winelands produced the first local wines in 1659.
 Since then the industry has gone from strength to strength, and it’s not hard to see why.
-The Mediterranean climate, cooling winds, soil and expertise are the perfect ingredients for creating high-quality wine.
+The Mediterranean climate, cooling winds, soil and expertise are the perfect ingredients for creating superior wines.

 In 1866 the Cape Winelands were devastated by phylloxera, which kills vine roots.
-This led to a massive replanting of South Africa’s vineyards which laid the foundation for the current industry structure of cooperatives and private producers.
+A massive replanting of South Africa’s vineyards followed, which laid the foundation for the current industry structure of cooperatives and private producers.
 These cater for a whole range or tastes, from everyday consumption to high-end quality wines, many of which have won international acclaim.